Main Literacy Programme

 What do we assess for?

-The Dyslexia Association of Singapore helps students who are:
+The Dyslexia Association of Singapore (DAS) provides support for:

-Find out more about DAS SpLD Assessment Services (SAS) here
+Find out more about our SpLD Assessment Services (SAS) and how we can support you here

 Educational Technology